lpattis1/innovatebham-fulltictactoe/README.md

-# innovatebham-tictactoe
+#Innovate Birmingham Tic Tac Toe Game
 A tic tac toe board made for Innovate Birmingham/Covalence.
+The finished product is fully functional, styled to completion, and finished.